 One bibliography contains publications using The Concept System® which can be keyword searched.
 This can be helpful for researchers conducting research in topic areas that do not have a topic specific bibliography.
 Concept Systems also provides contact information on that page if you would like more information on a particular area of research.

-The Concept System® web-based software is the only software specifically designed to support the collection of Group Concept Mapping Data and analyze that data within the same cloud-based platform.
+The Concept System® web-based software is the only software specifically designed to support the collection of Group Concept Mapping data and analyze that data within the same cloud-based platform.
 The program supports participant idea generation and the subsequent sorting and rating of the ideas collected.
 The system allows researchers to review the data collected to perform quality checks.
 The Concept System® then completes the necessary steps to develop similarity matrices of the sort data needed to complete multidimensional scaling to develop the point maps and the hierarchical cluster analysis to help researchers determine the best cluster solution and make their final cluster map.
 The system also allows researchers to analyze their participants’ sort pile labels that were most similar to the final clusters.
 Then the system allows the researcher to overlay the participants’ average rating information to make pattern matches and go-zones.

 Concept Systems, Inc. is a full-service company that will work with researchers to ensure quality projects are completed.
 The leading experts in Group Concept Mapping can be hired to consult on your project.
-Support is available at a variety of levels from those needing assistance with project design to those who would like to use innovative methods to reach stakeholders or interweave other methods in with Group Concept Mapping.
+Support is available at a variety of levels from those needing assistance with project design to those who would like to use innovative methods to reach stakeholders or interweave other methods with Group Concept Mapping.

 You can attend a 1 hour live introductory webinar, held monthly, that introduces attendees to the basics of the GCM Methodology and the software.
 The Introduction to Group Concept Mapping and CS Global MAX™ webinar provides an opportunity for hands-on experience with The Concept System® web-based software and gives attendees the opportunity to ask questions.

-CSI offers intensive workshops that completely describe the methodology and technology, and provide both practice and project coaching events for attendees.
+CSI also offers intensive workshops that completely describe the methodology and technology, and provide both practice and project coaching events for attendees.
 CSI conducts the workshops several times a year at their office in beautiful Ithaca, NY; and at client or group locations as well.
-Stay tuned to the website, because workshops are also often coordinated along with prominent national conferences.
+Stay tuned to the training website, because workshops are also often coordinated along with prominent national conferences.

 To start your Group Concept Mapping Project, licenses can be purchased from Concept Systems.
 Helpful sales people will ensure that you purchase the features and support you require to complete your project.
 With pricing options for graduate students, not-for-profits, and commercial entities – there is a price range that makes this methodology accessible to all researchers.
 Licensees are supported with recorded technical webinars and software guides.